digital-codes/cdl_funding_scraper/README.md

 We refer to the [imprint of foerderdatenbank.de](https://www.foerderdatenbank.de/FDB/DE/Meta/Impressum/impressum.html) of the German Federal Ministry for Economic Affairs and Energy which indicates [CC BY-ND 3.0 DE](https://creativecommons.org/licenses/by-nd/3.0/de/deed.de) as the license for all texts of the website.
 The dataset provided in this repository transfers information on each funding program into a machine-readable format.
 No copyright-relevant changes are made to texts or content.

-## Data Structure Description

-The columns of the linked dataset correspond to the standardized fields of the detail pages on the scraped website and are defined in the `funding_crawler/models.py` file, but without the checksum and including three additional meta fields `last_updated`,  `on_website_from`, `previous_update_dates` and `offline` (dates correspond to the date of the pipeline run when changes were detected).

 ## Functionality